About

 The first job that said “yes” was in a place called Chachoengsao in Thailand.
 No, I couldn’t pronounce it either.
 Google wasn’t much help beyond a white temple that looked like a layered wedding cake.
 It seemed as good a place to start as any.
 I bought a Kindle and a one-way ticket.

 I’ve spent years in Southeast Asia — mostly Myanmar and Thailand — working at the G-string-budget, need-not-apply end of the social scale.
 You learn to recognise the spectacle in the gutter when you grew up in it.
 Train-station communities, back-alley graft, the parts of life the travel industry edits out.
 I’m not interested in exoticism or trauma-tourism.
-If a moment doesn’t have its own dignity, I leave it alone.
-I want to shine a light on the people the rest of the world ignores.
+I shine a light on the people the world ignores.
 There’s no dignity in faceless anonymity.

 No mission statement.